 This is probably the most popular one:

-Add Epsom salts to the soil for healthier plants.
+Add Epsom salts to the soil for healthier plants and bigger tomatoes.

 2. Sugar or Baking Soda for Sweeter Tomatoes [pin it here]